Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 ## Take Aways

 In this project, I was able to distinctly find patterns between sentiment, topics, and price.
-The models and analysis I generated showed that sentiment can be used as a tool to predict short-term BTC price movements and the proportion of topics from news articles text data can indicate the overall climate of the market and be used to predict reversals and longer term price movements.
-This confirms my original hypothesis that Bitcoin price direction is in part driven by sentiment and the 'conversation' the masses and media is having surronding this volatile investment.
+The models and analysis I generated showed that sentiment can be used as a tool to predict short-term BTC price movements and the composition of topics from news articles/text data can indicate the overall climate of the market and be used to predict reversals and longer term price movements.
+This confirms my original hypothesis that Bitcoin price direction is in part driven by sentiment and the 'conversation' the masses and media is having.
 I hope to one day develop this into a full fledged trading algorithm along with technical analysis.
 See you on the moon!